CapeDev/sf_nomnom/README.md

 Android application to find food nearby

-Building using Maven
+Building the app
 ====================

-To build using Maven
+To build using Maven:

 1. Copy local.properties.example to local.propertes
 2. Adjust properties in local.properties file to match your setup
-3. run "mvn clean install test"
+3. Run "mvn clean install test"